-In particular, you could start with reading An Introduction to R. Some find this document easy to go through, others may find it less accessible.
+In particular, you could start with An Introduction to R. Some find this document easy to go through, others may find it less accessible.
 In my opinion, it might not be the best place to start, because it covers some technical topics that are not so relevant for new users and is more geared towards those who have a programming background.
 So instead, or in addition, you could take a look at the following resources (in no particular order) which I've heard good things about:

-Also, you don't need to be an R expert to follow the courses that I teach.
-I explain all of the R commands that we need to use for the analyses and do my best to arrange things so that the actual use of R is as minimal as possible (e.g., unless it would be instructional, I do things like data preprocessing ahead of time).
-But again, it certainly helps if you have seen some R syntax before and understand the basic principles of how R works (dealing with unfamiliar software plus the actual contents is simply more challenging than just dealing with the actual contents).
+Note that you don't need to be an R expert to follow the courses that I teach.
+I explain all of the R commands that we need for the analyses and do my best to arrange things so that the actual use of R is as minimal as possible (e.g., unless it would be instructional, I do things like data preprocessing ahead of time).
+But again, it certainly helps if you have seen some R syntax before and understand the basic principles of how R works (dealing with unfamiliar software plus the actual contents of the course is simply more challenging than just dealing with the actual contents).

-Unless you already have a different setup, it would also be useful to install an integrated development environment (IDE) for R. What this usually does is provide you with a nice code editor (with features such as syntax highlighting, brace matching, and code completion), shortcuts for code execution, project management features, and an organized workspace that can make the use of R more user-friendly.
-A popular choice these days is RStudio, which is available (for free) for Windows, MacOS, and Linux.
+Unless you already have a different setup, it would also be useful to install an integrated development environment (IDE) for R. What this usually does is provide you with a nice code editor (with features such as syntax highlighting, bracket matching, and code completion), shortcuts for code execution, project management features, and an organized workspace that can make the use of R a more user-friendly experience.
+A popular choice these days is RStudio, which is available (for free) for Windows, macOS, and Linux.